Craig Dagan at a Glance

 - Produced four NAC Players of the Year

-- Produced four NAC Rookies of the Year
+- Produced five NAC Rookies of the Year

 - 2005 NAC Coach of the Year